riad-mammadov/Football-Manager-Sim/README.md

 A Python based Football Manager simulation that models football teams, players, and matches with probabilistic outcomes.
 This is a personal side project aimed at exploring OOP design, simulations, and will later include a GUI interface (+ possible deployment).

-## 🚀 Features (+ to be added)
+## 🚀 Features

 - Teams with real individual players, positions, and dynamic skill ratings
 - Simulate matches between two teams using probabilistic outcomes based on team strength
 - Includes randomness to ensure realistic results (better teams don’t always win)
-- Track player performance (e.g. goals scored, assists — WIP)
+- Track player performance (e.g. goals scored, assists)
-- Planned GUI interface (coming soon)
-- Future deployment
-- Many more features to be planned and added
+- Save / Load game

 ## 🧠 How It Works